 27. Times will only be revealed at the awards ceremony after the event is over.
 Drivers who approach within 30 feet of the timers, or otherwise bother them during the day will be disqualified with no refund.
 Full results will be emailed to all drivers a couple days after the event.

-28. The chief steward and event management staff will have complete discretion to deny any driver the privilege to participate in the event and/or to remove any person from the event restricted area for any reason with no refund.
+28. The chief steward will have complete discretion to deny any driver the privilege of participating in the event and/or to remove any person from the event restricted area for any reason with no refund.

 29. Rules interpretation will be at the sole discretion of the chief steward.
 Rules may be changed, amended, or created as necessary at the chief steward’s discretion.